Media freedom in Armenia: 2002

 In 2005, a constitutional referendum approved a series of changes to the Constitution.
 Chapter 2 of the new Constitution of Armenia is dedicated to "Fundamental Human and Civil Rights and Freedoms".
 Article 27 is dedicated to freedom of expression and of the press:

 Since 2010, there are no criminal penalties for defamation, but it is still a civil wrong.
 Politicians, businessman, etc. often ask for huge monetary damage.
 Treatment of journalists in courts is not always fair, even if the Constitutional Court in 2011 ruled that media outlets cannot be held liable for “critical assessment of facts” and “evaluation judgments”.

 Since 2010

 2015

 While there was a reduction of violence against journalists there was a serious episode in June 2015.
 During the Electric Yerevan mass protests, police used a water cannon against demonstrators and journalists.
 At least 14 media operators were injured, and equipment was damaged.

+2024

+In December 2024, Armenia became a full member of the Freedom Online Coalition.